telekom-mms/sectpmctl/README.md

 Be warned that if you put already keys into the TPM, they will be lost by the clearing.

-Be also warned that when a TPM lockout password is set and you try to clear the TPM with software commands and entering a wrong lockout password, there will be a time penalty until you can try again.
-The above three ways to clear should allow you to clear the TPM even when you entered a wrong lockout password.
+Be also warned that when a TPM lockout password is set and you try to clear the TPM with software commands and enter a wrong lockout password, there will be a time penalty until you can try again.
+The above three ways to clear should allow you to clear the TPM even when you entered the wrong lockout password.

 To check if the TPM is in a good state enter: